 Start as You Mean to Continue

 The way to vegan good health is to eat a variety of whole, plant-based foods that are in season and organically or locally grown, if possible.
 Avoid eating only highly processed foods with little nutrient value.
-To maximise the rewards of a vegan way of eating, take this time of change as an opportunity to build long-term good health into your life, too.
+To maximize the rewards of a vegan way of eating, take this time of change as an opportunity to build long-term good health into your life, too.